-I have taught at the Universities of Natal, Stellenbosch and the Western-Cape in South Africa in both English and Drama Departments from 1988–1997.
-I researched my PhD at the Institute for African Studies in Germany, with a DAAD scholarship in 1997–8, while registered in the Drama Department at the University of Stellenbosch, South Africa.
-I received my PhD in 1999 and lectured at Winchester University from 1999–2006, particularly on the BA Drama and Theatre in the Community and MA in Theatre & Media for Development.
-I joined the department at Warwick in April 2006 where I have continued to develop my research and teaching interests focussed on theatre in the African context, particularly South Africa, and intercultural theatre practices.
-Whilst at Warwick I have designed modules that address these research interests, particularly in relation to questions of how theatre impacts on the construction and representation/ performance of nation, gender, ethnicity, memory and counter-narratives.
-I also supervise students undertaking practical projects, research topics and MA and PhD research.
+Yvette Hutchison taught at the Universities of Natal, Stellenbosch and the Western-Cape in South Africa in both English and Drama Departments from 1988–1997.
+She researched her PhD at the Institute for African Studies in Germany, with a DAAD scholarship in 1997–8, while registered in the Drama Department at the University of Stellenbosch, South Africa, and received her PhD in 1999.
+She lectured at Winchester University (1999–2006) on the BA Drama and Theatre in the Community and MA in Theatre & Media for Development.

 My primary research interest is African theatre and performance, and its relationship to history, myth, and memory, particularly with regard to hidden, or forgotten memories and contemporary identity construction in post-Apartheid South Africa.
 I am at present expanding my research to incorporate issues related to orality, and intra- and inter-cultural exchange, and how they are affected by specific ideological, social and aesthetic contexts.
 Related to this is my interest in theatre as a tool for advocacy, both at a local and in wider contexts.
 To this end I have both practical and teaching experience in Theatre for Development and am still affiliated with CDC-arts.